vicpara/vicpara/README.md

 - 💬 Ask me about ...
-  - deploying actual innovation
+  - Natural Language Processing and LLMs;
-  - building from scratch and managing exceptional teams
+  - building from scratch and managing exceptional teams;
-  - solving hard problems, with your head
+  - solving hard problems;
-  - the future of app building
+  - getting the AI to more of your soul crushing tasks;
-  - personalized learning and what learning in 2030 looks like
+  - personalized learning and what learning in 2030 looks like;
-  - how to automate the labour of contract creation, negotiation, signing and post-execution management
+  - how to automate the labour of legal contract creation, review, negotiation, signing and post-execution management;
-  - how to deploy AI to legal contract management
+  - how to deploy AI to legal contract management;
-  - Natural Language Processing and LLMs
+  - creating a digital signature infrastructure for PDF signing using PKI;

 - 📫 How to reach me: email me or via [Linkedin](https://www.linkedin.com/in/victor-para/)